Alan-Liang/spectec/spectec/test-prose/TEST.md

 Step_read/return_call_ref yy
 1. Let z be the current state.
 2. If the first non-value entry of the stack is a LABEL_, then:
   a.
+Pop all instructions instr* from the top of the stack.
+  b.
 Pop all values val* from the top of the stack.
-  b.
+  c.
 Pop the current LABEL_ context from the stack.
-  c.
+  d.
 Push the values val* to the stack.
-  d.
+  e.
 Execute the instruction (RETURN_CALL_REF yy).
 3. Else if the first non-value entry of the stack is a HANDLER_, then:
   a.
+Pop all instructions instr* from the top of the stack.
+  b.
 Pop all values val* from the top of the stack.
-  b.
+  c.
 Pop the current HANDLER_ context from the stack.
-  c.
+  d.
 Push the values val* to the stack.
-  d.
+  e.
 Execute the instruction (RETURN_CALL_REF yy).
 4. Else if the first non-value entry of the stack is a FRAME_, then:
   a.
 Assert: Due to validation, a value is on the top of the stack.
   b.
 Pop the value instr_u0 from the stack.
   c.
 If instr_u0 is of the case REF.NULL, then:
+    1) Pop all instructions instr* from the top of the stack.
-    1) Pop all values val* from the top of the stack.
+    2) Pop all values val* from the top of the stack.
-    2) Pop the current FRAME_ context from the stack.
+    3) Pop the current FRAME_ context from the stack.
-    3) Trap.
+    4) Trap.
   d.
 If instr_u0 is of the case REF.FUNC_ADDR, then:
     1) Let (REF.FUNC_ADDR a) be instr_u0.
+    2) Pop all instructions instr* from the top of the stack.
-    2) If (a < |$funcinst(z)|), then:
+    3) If (a < |$funcinst(z)|), then:
       a) Assert: Due to validation, $expanddt($funcinst(z)[a].TYPE) is of the case FUNC.
       b) Let (FUNC functype_0) be $expanddt($funcinst(z)[a].TYPE).
       c) Let (t_1^n -> t_2^m) be functype_0.